evanwill/_drafts/_notes/open-refine-tips.md

 `value.facetCount("value","name_of_the_column")`

 The result will be a number (same as the "count" given in facet pane), which you can then filter with a numeric facet.
-(note in this context facetCount seems a bit non-intuitive since you have provide "value" and the name of the column again--facetCount is set up with flexibility to do some more complicated operations by adding an expression to the value or matching values in a different column)
+Note in this context facetCount seems a bit non-intuitive since you have provide "value" and the name of the column again--facetCount is set up with flexibility to do some more complicated operations by adding an expression to the value or matching values in a different column (but weirdly requires quotes around the expression which isn't typical of other functions).

+The "name_of_column" could be a different column than the one the cell is in.
+If you are using the current column, you can use the builtin variable `columnName` instead, like `value.facetCount("value",columnName)`.

+If you want to add transformations to the value first, apply the same to the value feeding in as the first argument.

+`value.fingerprint().facetCount("value.fingerprint()",columnName)`

 ## Parse JSON